ph1ps/swift-concurrency-deadline/README.md

 Since this algorithm is not easy to get right and the implementation in [swift-async-algorithms](https://github.com/apple/swift-async-algorithms/pull/215) has been laying around without getting merged for quite some time now, I decided to open-source my implementation.

 ## Details
-It will start a `TaskGroup` with two child tasks: your operation and a `Task.sleep(until:tolerance:clock:)`.
-There are three possible outcomes:
-1. If your operation finishes first, it will simply return the result and cancel the sleeping.
-2. If the sleeping finishes first, it will throw a `DeadlineExceededError` and cancel your operation.
-3. If the parent task was cancelled, it will automatically cancel your operation and the sleeping.
-The cancellation handling will be inferred from your operation. `CancellationError`s from `Task.sleep(until:tolerance:clock:)` will be ignored.

-> [!CAUTION]
-> The operation closure must support cooperative cancellation.
-> Otherwise, `withDeadline(until:tolerance:clock:operation:)` will suspend execution until the operation completes, making the deadline ineffective.

 The library comes with two free functions, one with a generic clock.
 And another one which uses the `ContinuousClock` as default.
 ```swift